When it comes to the USA, I’ll certainly be using it with my non-native English Language Learner (ELL) students.

 – Yi and YO cards cannot be withdrawn or changed once they have been served onto the table

 – Can work in either kilojoules or calories.
 1 Cal = 4.2 kJ

 – May serve any Yi they wish for any meal or snack

 – May trade cards with other players at any time

 – Must get their minimum WATER, FRUIT and VEGETABLE servings to qualify to win

-– Must do a minimum of 30 minutes and maximum of 2 hours of ACTIVITY to qualify to win
+– Must do a minimum of 30 minutes and maximum of 2 hours of YO to qualify to win

-– Must declare CHANCE cards on their next turn and follow the instructions
+– Must declare CHANCE cards on their next turn and follow the instruction

 – Can ‘pass’ if they do not wish to eat or exercise during their turn

 1. Each player completes a PLAYER PROFILE to determine their individual EER and BMR, and calculate their ACTIVITY GOAL for the ‘day’ ahead.